-Royalty income increased by \$316,000, or 78%, to \$720,000 for the three months ended March 31, 2019 compared to \$404,000 for the three months ended March 31, 2018.
+Royalty income increased by \$16,000, or 4%, to \$446,000 for the three months ended September 30, 2019 compared to \$430,000 for the three months ended September 30, 2018.
 The increase was attributable primarily to a combination of an increase in the net sales-based royalty rate from 2% to 4% and higher ILUVIEN net sales under the Amended Alimera Agreement.
-We expect Retisert royalty income to decline.
+This increase in ILUVIEN royalties was offset by recognizing no revenue during this quarter for Retisert royalty as the licensee, Bausch and Lomb informed us that they consider this agreement to have ended due to the expiration of certain patents.